dronir/SpotifyControl/README.md

 ## License

-You may use, adapt, modify and etc. Or any other way you want.
+You may use, adapt, modify, or any other way you want.